August 7, 2019, Alberton, South Africa

 (במדבר לב, יא)

-They have not followed me wholeheartedly.
+They had not followed me wholeheartedly.
 The word in Hebrew does not translate exactly to English but it means roughly they have not been full, complete, in their desire to follow me and fulfill this dream.

 The men who did not want to enter the land are compared to the spies who did not want to enter the land 40 years earlier.
 And of these God warns: